 Growing Dierama Wandflowers

 You can plant Dierama plants from seed but it takes a few seasons to see a truly magnificent plant with blooms.
 Sow them in a deep pot filled with well-drained soil.
-Cover the seeds lightly with soil and keep them moderately moist and at least 60 F. (15 C.) for germination.
+Cover the seeds lightly with soil and keep them moderately moist and at least 60 degrees F. (15 C.) for germination.
 Do not let the seedlings dry out.

 Transplant seedlings outside after the danger of frost or grow them in a larger pot.
 Choose a sunny location and provide protection from drying winds.

 Growing wandflowers from corms is the fasted way to produce blooming plants.
 Plant them outside or in deep gallon (3.8 L.) pots at least 6 inches (15 cm.) down into loamy soil.